cout970/OpenModLoader/README.md

 open intelij on the folder

-(temp) add a new run config with the main class: GrassClient
+(temp) add a new run config with the main class: xyz.openmodloader.client.RunOMLClient

 run